iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 Testing the Module
 *******************
-Now at long last you can make the module spin.
+Now you can make the module spin.
 Open the Testing tab, and scroll down to the bottom.
-At the bottom of the tab you should see 5 important testing parameters:
+At the bottom of the tab, you should see 5 important testing parameters:

 * **Coast**: This commands the module to coast, which means that the module allows its rotor to slowly decelerate and come to a stop.
-It is a safe way to stop the module when testing, since it does not cause the module to rapidly decelerate.
+It is a safe way to stop the module when testing since it does not cause the module to rapidly decelerate.
 * **PWM**: This tells the module to spin with a percentage of its input voltage.
 For example, if your input voltage is 20V, and you set this parameter to 0.5, the module will spin with a 10V drive voltage, since 50% of 20V is 10V.
 A positive PWM percentage always goes in the counter-clockwise direction, and a negative PWM percentage always goes clockwise.
 * **Velocity**: This commands the module to try and maintain a specific velocity in rad/s, using closed loop PID control.
 A positive velocity always goes in the counter-clockwise direction, and a negative velocity always goes clockwise.
 * **Voltage**: This commands the module to a specific drive voltage.
 A positive voltage always goes in the counter-clockwise direction, and a negative voltage always goes clockwise.
 * **ESC Input**: This commands the module to spin in the same way that a typical :ref:`hobby protocol <manual_hobby>` used by a flight controller would, i.e. it sends an :ref:`IQUART throttle command <manual_throttle>`.
-So setting this to 0.5 will send the module a 50% throttle command with the configuration specified in this example.
+So, setting this to 0.5 will send the module a 50% throttle command with the configuration specified in this example.
   **However, because this test is meant to simulate commands from a flight controller, it is affected by the** :ref:`manual_advanced_arming` **feature.
 That means that setting this parameter will not cause the module to spin until the module has armed.** By default Vertiq speed modules require 10 consecutive throttle commands between 0% and 7.5% to arm.
 So, to arm your module using the